iconix/tn/README.md

 trending news
 =========

 A simpler variation on the TechM project.
+Get news, filter by score, push to phone.